 It is the first step towards new beginnings, following their completion of the Transformations Program.

 Because this is a moment to remember, we will have a photographer and videographer on hand to document the day.

 There will also be staff, volunteers, and the director of the campus available to make sure you have the support you need to mark this incredible achievement.

 Jeremy Cheslin - Graduate 2017

-Within 2 years of using ice I lost everything, went to jail twice and racked up a bunch of criminal chargers, finally in a cry for help I found transformations and have been completed restored!
+Within 2 years of using ice I lost everything, went to jail twice and racked up a bunch of criminal charges, finally in a cry for help I found Transformations and have been completely restored!
 Praise God!